-There are eleven sets of complete aerial photographic coverage of the lower river.
-For evaluating the morphologic change, four sets of photography were selected ranging from 1951 to 1983.
-The photography was obtained July 3, 1951, August 31 and September 16, 1983.
-The 1962 and 1963 photography covered complementary portions of the river, therefore only one date was used to obtain complete coverage of the river.
+There are eleven complete sets of aerial photos of the lower river.
+For evaluating the morphologic change, four sets of photography spaning the years from 1951 to 1983 were selected.
+Photography was obtained for the following dates: July 3, 1951, 1962, and 1963, August 24, 1980, August 27 and September 16, 1983.
+The 1962 and 1963 photography covered different portions of the river, therefore only one date was used on any particular portion of the river.

-The photographs were taken at different flows, therefore only relatively large morphologic changes such as aggradation or erosion of vegetated islands and relative position of major channels were compared.
+The photographs were taken at different flows, therefore only relatively large morphologic changes such as large scale deposition or erosion of vegetated islands and the relative position of major channels were compared.
 Detailed changes in channel cross-sectional shape, breaching discharges or debris jam position could not be discerned from the photographs.

-Since the photography was taken at different scales, changes were delineated by scaling off of stable features in the photographs.
-The imprecision of this method has no serious effect on studying the relative morphologic change.
-The changes were delineated on the September 16, 1983 photography.
-The August 24, 1980 photography was used to evaluate trends and shifts in trends but was not included in the figures because of the slight differences from the September 16, 1983 photography.
+Since the photography was taken at different scales, changes were normalized by scaling stable features in the photographs.
+The level of precision of this method was sufficient for studying relative morphologic changes.
+Changes were delineated on the September 16, 1983 photography.
+Caswell Creek and Sheep Creek were delineated on the August 27, 1983 photography because they were not covered in the September 16th photography.
+The August 24, 1980 photography was used to evaluate trends and shifts in trends but was not included in the figures R23/1 34 because of the slight differences from the September 16, 1983 photography.

 4.3 Site Specific Descriptions